SysKitTeam/docs-spdockit/troubleshooting/server-load-and-user-permissions/error-while-loading-iis-settings.md

 ## Solution:
 To successfully load IIS Settings, the IIS 6 Metabase Compatibility role has to be enabled.

+__Please note:__ A server restart could be required for the changes to take effect.

 To enable the role, follow these steps:

 1. Open the Server Manager on IIS server